augment-solutions/augbench/README.md

 Troubleshooting:
 - Connectivity failures: check network, proxy, or token/SSH setup.
+- `--log-file <path>`: Append logs to this file while still logging to console

 - Branch not found: verify `--branch` exists on the remote.
 - Ref not found: verify `--ref` is a valid commit SHA or tag.